claudiotalarico/vlsi-2025/osic-setup-tutorial.md

    To avoid any confusion use a different username<br>

 4. **Start WSL**<br><br>
-   In general, to start using WSL, either open a <mark>PowerShell</mark> terminal and type:
+   In general, to start using WSL, either open a PowerShell terminal and type:
    ```
    wsl ~
    ```